jeffreynerona/basic-react-tutorial/README.md

 ## Props - Passing Data to Child Components
-When creating the Item component inside the ItemsList, we can pass in options that can later be used by the component.
+When creating the Item component inside the ItemsList, we can pass in options that can later be used by the component.<br>
+This will let you reuse components but give them different properties.
 #### Data
 Update your ItemsList:
 ```